programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

     `brew install ffmpeg --with-sdl2 --with-freetype --with-openjpeg --with-x265 --with-rubberband --with-tesseract`
     * For an explanation of these additional options, refer to [Ashley Blewer's FFmpeg guide](https://training.ashleyblewer.com/presentations/ffmpeg.html#10)
+    * Additionally, you can run `brew options ffmpeg` to see what features are or have become available with the current FFmpeg release
 * After installing, it is best practice to update Homebrew and FFmpeg to ensure all dependencies and features are most up-to-date by running:

   `brew update && brew upgrade ffmpeg`

 * For more installation options for Mac OS, see the [Mac OS FFmpeg Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide/macOS)